 Januvia doesn’t usually cause side effects.
 When they do occur, they’re usually mild.
 Most mild side effects of the drug go away with time and don’t require medical attention.

-Rarely, Januvia may cause serious side effects.
+In rare cases, Januvia may cause serious side effects.
 You should talk with your doctor if you have symptoms of:

 - hypoglycemia (low blood sugar)